eglerean/sulo/README.md

 # SULO
 Code for SULO tool: consistency, internal validity, and Rasch analysis

+# How to cite

+If you find the code in this repository useful for your studies, you can cite it by citing:

+> Glerean, N., Talman, K., Glerean, E., Hupli, M., Haavisto, E. (2023) "Development and Psychometric Testing of the Perception of Nursing Profession Instrument (PNPI)" Journal of Advanced Nursing.

 # Dependencies

 The code in this repository uses